The Peacebuilding in Primary Schools Project

 Our work supports the curriculum for excellence and helps to develop skills in listening, cooperation, talking about emotions, problem solving, empathy, affirmation and mediation skills.

-If you have a current problem you think our emotional and social learning can help with, or you are keen to find new ways to help pupils at your school develop emotional resilience please get in touch (link to email address)
+If you have a current problem you think our emotional and social learning can help with, or you are keen to find new ways to help pupils at your school develop emotional resilience please get in touch (link to email address).
+We can help with:

 - Low level disruption in class